The Kavli Nanoscience Institute Laboratory at Caltech

 - SUGGESTION BOX: Please send all SUGGESTIONS to help improve the KNI Lab to Guy DeRose.

 To receive staff & user updates on individual instruments (or groups of instruments), go to Email Lists and subscribe to all relevant lists.

 For general or specific inquiries, go to KNI Staff Members and use the information there to contact the appropriate individual(s).

-To become a KNI lab member, see the information and forms provided on Membership Forms.
+To become a KNI lab user, see the information and forms provided on New User Forms.